Mint-hfut/One2MultiSeq/README.md

 The datasets can be downloaded from [here](https://drive.google.com/file/d/12f2HOl6uOvsnCfiofuoB19vxWEEiGy00/view?usp=share_link)

-For more details about the Twitter dataset, please reference [here](https://github.com/yuewang-cuhk/TAKG)
+For more details about the Twitter dataset, please reference [here](https://github.com/yuewang-cuhk/TAKG) or contact us at `gaochunyang@mail.hfut.edu.cn`

 ### Prepocessing
 To preprocess the source data, run: